TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 Because the `@REDUCE` anonymous function takes two arguments, the text to the left of the arrow must contain two comma-separated names in parentheses.
 For example, `(x, y) -> x + y` tells SQLMesh that items will be referred to as `x` and `y` in the code to the right of the arrow.

-Note that even though the anonymous function takes only two arguments the input array can contain as many items as necessary.
+Even though the anonymous function takes only two arguments, the input array can contain as many items as necessary.

 Consider the anonymous function `(x, y) -> x + y`.
 Conceptually, only the `y` argument corresponds to items in the array; the `x` argument is a temporary value created when the function is evaluated.